The consumer area of this website is to help those wanting to purchase an MCS certified product or find an MCS certified installation company.

 If the installer is no longer MCS Certified, please follow the application guidance below.
 MCS is able to generate the certificate on behalf of the installer for customers who have not received a copy.
 Ensure you have read and understood the process for obtaining MCS certificates for consumers found here.

 We are only able to provide the MCS Certificate based on the information provided.
-This is no guarantee of access to Government incentive schemes, such as the Feed-In Tariffs and Renewable Heat Incentive.
+This is no guarantee of access to Government incentive schemes, such as the Renewable Heat Incentive.

 A disclaimer will be provided with all MCS certificates generated.
 A copy of this is available here.